dart-lang/site-www/src/_guides/language/language-tour.md

   They're valid identifiers everywhere.

 * Words with the superscript **2** are **built-in identifiers**.
-  To simplify the task of porting JavaScript code to Dart, these keywords are valid identifiers in most places, but they can't be used as class or type names, or as import prefixes.
+  These keywords are valid identifiers in most places, but they can't be used as class or type names, or as import prefixes.

 * Words with the superscript **3** are limited reserved words related to